 If an evacuation is necessary, take classroom emergency backpacks (including class rosters) to safe assembly area.
+Red and Green cards.

 Report missing students to the principal/designee and emergency response personnel.
 Care for the injured, if any.
 Escort students back to the school site when emergency response officials have determined it is safe to return to the building.